ids/cluster-builder/docs/coreos-iscsi-storage.md

 Which should result in a deployed __Targetd Server Appliance__ with __1 TB__ of thinly provisioned LVM storage to be allocated dynamically as K8s __PVCs__ are requested.

-## The iSCSI Provisioner and CoreOS iSCSI Configuration

-Out of the box Tectonic CoreOS does not ship with iSCSI support fully enabled.
-Enabling iSCSI is a relatively simple matter of mapping the correct utilities into the __kubelet__ service container.
-An ansible playbook has been created to take care of this task.

-Before beginning the CoreOS iSCSI configuration make sure to copy the __targetd__ configuration into the CoreOS cluster package hosts file:

-    targetd_server=192.168.1.205
-    targetd_server_iqn=iqn.2003-01.org.linux-iscsi.minishift:targetd
-    targetd_server_volume_group=vg-targetd
-    targetd_server_provisioner_name=iscsi-targetd
-    targetd_server_account_credentials=targetd-account
-    targetd_server_account_username=admin
-    targetd_server_account_password=ciao
-    targetd_server_namespace=default

-These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

-Once the CoreOS cluster has been deployed via the [PXE method](README_CoreOS.md) we need to prep CoreOS for ansible management.
-This makes use of an __ansible-galaxy__ [module](https://coreos.com/blog/managing-coreos-with-ansible.html) to bootstrap CoreOS with a lightweight version of __python__ to enable ansible modules.

 ## Prepare CoreOS VMs for Ansible Management

 In order to manage our CoreOS VMs with Ansible we will install __pypy__ using an Ansible module.